Air Operations, Bonin Islands 8 VII Bomber Command B-24s attack the Susaki airfield.

 [ | ]

 Philippines On Luzon Gen Walter Krueger orders the US XIV Corps to Balayan and Batangas Bays, in the southwest of Luzon south of the Tagaytay Mountains.
 The XI Corps advances in the Ternate area.
-In Manila itself the remaining Japanese resistance is confined to 2 ministerial buildings.
+In Manila itself the remaining Japanese resistance is confined to two ministerial buildings.

-A combat group of 8,000 men from the 41st Div, US 8th Army, after a bombardment by aircraft and ships of Rear-Adm William M. Fechteler's squadron, lands at Puerto Princesa on Palawan Island and sets up radar stations.
+A combat group of 8,000 men from the 41st Division, US 8th Army, after a bombardment by aircraft and ships of Rear-Adm William M. Fechteler's squadron, lands at Puerto Princesa on Palawan Island and sets up radar stations.
 On Samar, US and Filipino units begin operations to clear the Mauo area of the enemy.

 [ | ]